drone/docs/content/installation/network/proxy_reverse.md

 If you opt to use a different exposed port, be sure to adjust `upstream drone` accordingly.

+If SSL is not to be used, change the listening port from `443` to `80` and comment out the SSL configuration block.

 Example [nginx](http://nginx.org) reverse proxy configuration:

 ```
+# Handle connection upgrading.
 map $http_upgrade $connection_upgrade {
     default upgrade;
     ''      close;